Easy Food Safety Tips

 Easy Food Safety Tips for Keeping Germs at Bay

-Always eat food while it's hot and refrigerate leftovers promptly.
-Prepared or cut food, including fruit, should not sit unrefrigerated for more than two hours in cold weather, one hour when it's warm.
+Always eat food while it's hot, and refrigerate leftovers promptly.
+Prepared or cut food, including fruit, should not sit unrefrigerated for more than two hours in cold weather and one hour when it's warm.

 Resist the urge to taste-test if you're unsure about something - even a small amount of contaminated food can make you very ill.

 Put dates on leftovers in the fridge so that you can use them within a safe period - usually a few days.
-Determining a food's safety by odor or appearance is risky; spoilage isn't always evident.
+Determining a food's safety by odor or appearance is risky; spoilage is only sometimes evident.

 Finally, wash produce before you eat or cook it to remove surface germs.
 That way, you won't contaminate other surfaces after touching these foods.